nmlgc/ReC98/README.md

   Needed to fulfill the role of being "just *any* native C++ compiler" for our own tools that either don't necessarily *have* to run on 16-bit DOS, or are required by the 32-bit build step, as long as that one still exists (see above).

   Currently, this category of tools only includes the [converter for hardcoded sprites].
 Since that one is written to be as platform-independent as possible, it could easily be compiled with any other native C compiler you happen to have already installed.
 (Which also means that future port developers hopefully have one less thing to worry about.)
+  So, if you dislike additional dependencies, feel free to edit the `Tupfile` so that `bmp2arr` is compiled with any others C compiler of your choice.

-  However, choosing Borland C++ 5.5 fits ReC98 very well for a number of reasons:
+  However, choosing Borland C++ 5.5 as a default for everyone else fits ReC98 very well for several reasons:

   * It still happens to be the most hassle- and bloat-free way to get *any* sort of 32-bit Windows C++ compiler to people, clearly beating Open Watcom, and the required registration for [Borland/Embarcadero's own C++ 7.30].
 Depending on anything bigger would be way out of proportion, considering how little we use it for
   * We already rely on a 32-bit Windows tool
   * Turbo C++ 4.0J defines the lower bound for our allowed level of C++ features anyway, making Borland C++ 5.5's old age and lacking C++ standard compliance a non-issue
   * Unlike 7.30, 5.5 still works on Windows 9x, which is what typically runs on the real PC-98 hardware that some people might want to compile ReC98 on.
   * Other tiny C compilers have no C++ support.
+While the sprite converter is written in C, future tools might not be, and I'm too old to restrict people to C for no good reason.

   ----